 - Press Win+R simultaneously to open the Run command dialog box.

-- And then, type Regedit on the run dialog box and press the Enter button to open the desired Registry Editor.
+- Then, type Regedit on the run dialog box and press Enter to open the desired Registry Editor.

-- At last, locate to HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > SyncSetting.
+- At last, locate HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > SyncSetting.

 While in the Sync Setting Key, right-click on the blank space on the right side and select New > DWORD ( 32-Bit ) Value.
 Name the new value as DisableSyncSettings.